jayshah19949596/Extended-Kalman-Filter/README.md

 ![Kalman Filter Overview][image1]

 - Imagine you are in a car equipped with sensors on the outside.
-The car sensors can detect objects moving around: for example, the sensors might detect a pedestrian, as described in the video, or even a bicycle.
+The car sensors can detect objects moving around: for example, the sensors might detect a pedestrian, or even a bicycle.
 For variety, let's step through the Kalman Filter algorithm using the bicycle example.

 - The Kalman Filter algorithm will go through the following steps:
      **1] First Measurement** - the filter will receive initial measurements of the bicycle's position relative to the car.
 These measurements will come from a radar or lidar sensor.